 Most of us will never be able to live like Hollywood stars, but we can live like the characters they play – if only for a short while.
 We’ve compiled a list of places where some popular movies and TV series were filmed.
-Read on for ideas about where to go to star in your own adventure, once world travel starts up again.
+Read on for ideas about where to go to star in your own adventure.

 Follow Emily in Paris to Paris, France.There’s so much to love about Emily in Paris, not the least of which are its glamorous filming locations throughout the city of lights.
-In the film we meet Emily, a somewhat naïve American who has been relocated to her company’s marketing agency in Paris.
-Once travel opens up, you can retrace Emily’s footsteps across Paris.
-Follow her jogging route along the Jardin du Luxembourg, then wander around the Panthéon, the Palais Royale and the Trocadéro.
+In the show we meet Emily, a somewhat naive American who has been relocated to her company’s marketing agency in Paris.
+You can retrace Emily’s footsteps across Paris by following her jogging route along the Jardin du Luxembourg, then wander around the Panthéon, the Palais Royale and the Trocadéro.
 Before jetting home, be sure to treat yourself to something mouth-watering off the menu at the Michelin-starred Le Grand Véfour restaurant, like Emily did.

-Let Mamma Mia whisk you off to Skiathos, Greece and Vis, Croatia.Looking for a reason to escape to the Mediterranean when we can travel again?
+Let Mamma Mia whisk you off to Skiathos, Greece and Vis, Croatia.Looking for a reason to escape to the Mediterranean?
 Pack your swimsuit and head to where Mamma Mia and Mamma Mia!
 Here We Go Again were filmed.
 The whitewashed homes and sweeping ocean views of Skiathos Town and the unspoiled Greek island of Skopelos were the backdrops for the original musical.
 To visit where the sequel was filmed, set your compass for the little-known Croatian island of Vis.
 Many of the scenes were shot along the harbour, right where you will disembark from the ferry.
 Rent a car or take a boat to get to Barjoska Beach, where many other scenes were shot.
 Don’t miss Dionis Pizzeria and Pansion which the movie crew transformed into a local market or lunching at Jastozera – the setting for the Greek tavern scene.

 Have a cuppa near Downton Abbey in Highclere, Hampshire.There won’t be a staff of 15 to serve you a “cuppa’’ when you visit Highclere Castle in West Berkshire.
 But a trip to the grand location where Downton Abbey was filmed is still well worthwhile.
 While the castle is the residence of the Earl of Grantham and his family on the show, today it’s home to Lord and Lady Carnarvon.
 Other visit-worthy destinations for fans include Lacock Village, Alnwick Castle and Wentworth Woodhouse in Yorkshire, where the ballroom scenes were filmed.
-When travel becomes possible again, you can climb aboard the luxury British Pullman and travel from London to inside Highclere, or book the Great Homes, Gardens & Gin tour on the Rhine Viking Cruise, to visit the castle.
+You can climb aboard the luxury British Pullman and travel from London to inside Highclere, or book the Great Homes, Gardens & Gin tour on the Rhine Viking Cruise, to visit the castle.

 Get a Sex and the City tour of New York City.While most of us will never have a shoe collection the size of Carrie Bradshaw’s, we can see what it’s like to be in her shoes for a little while.
 If you’re a big Sex and the City fan, plan a trip to The Big Apple and visit Carrie, Samantha, Miranda and Charlotte’s hot spots.
 Spend the night at The Plaza Hotel, where Carrie had her famous run-in with her former lover.
 Visit the iconic stoop outside Carrie’s apartment at 66 Perry Street in Greenwich Village and the Meatpacking District, where the ladies spent most of their time.
 Lunch at The Loeb Boathouse like Carrie and Mr. Big did, or grab a slice of pizza at Two Boots just like Miranda and Carrie did.
 There are so many locations to see, you may want to plan out your route.

 Each of these featured destinations has so much more to offer than just the fan locations listed here.
 Be sure to visit each area’s famous attractions too.
-Since most locations, historic buildings and tourist attractions around the globe are currently closed to the public, now is the perfect time to take the time to plan your adventure for when the world opens up again.
 When you’re ready, CAA Travel can help get you wherever you want to go.
-Until then, keep watching, dreaming and planning.